ericdunbar/ics2o9_wiki/termwork/programming-concepts/SDLC-and-Flowcharting.md

 You have been asked to create a computer program based on the following:

-_A representative from John Fraser SS has asked you to create an online voting system for the upcoming student council election.
-Positions of President, Vice President and Grade Representative will be voted on._
+_A representative from John Fraser SS has asked you to create an online ordering system for the school cafeteria.
+Students should be able to order a main dish, snack and drink.
+They should also be able to set a pickup time._

-Using your knowledge of flowcharting and the SDLC complete the following tasks:
-* Create a flowchart of how this system would work (Flowcharting)
+Using your knowledge of flowcharting and the SDLC, create a flowchart of how this system would work.

 Notes for: [SDLC](./Software-Development-Life-Cycle-Notes) and [Flowcharting](./Flowcharting-Notes).